Bitcoin Verdict

 Connect your wallet

-Point your Bitcoin wallet to your own node instead of a public server.
-This is where you gain real privacy and sovereignty.
+Point your Bitcoin wallet at your own node instead of a public server.
+This is the moment the privacy and sovereignty become real for you.

 6